 - a.
-Appeal and grievance summary and log as specified in Article XI, Grievances and Appeals, Section I., page 177. - b.
-Provider appeal log as specified in Article VIII.O.3., Provider Appeal Log, page 132. - c.
-Financial report as defined in Article XVII.B., Financial Reporting, page 243 and required Financial Statement certification form(s), as shown in Addendum VI, Data Certification, page 275. - d.
-Fraud and abuse report as specified in Article XIII, MCO Administration, Section I.2., page 201. - e.
-Payments the MCO received for enhanced services and donations directly received by the MCO from members, the member's family or significant others as specified in Article VII.K.9, page 102. - f.
-Identified provider-preventable conditions, if any, as defined in Article I, Definitions.
+Appeal and grievance summary and log as specified in Article XI, Grievances and Appeals, Section I., page 182. - b.
+Provider appeal log as specified in Article VIII.O.3., Provider Appeal Log, page 137. - c.
+Financial report as defined in Article XVII.B., Financial Reporting, page 255 and required Financial Statement certification form(s), as shown in Addendum VI, Data Certification, page 294. - d.
+Fraud and abuse report as specified in Article XIII, MCO Administration, Section I.2., page 211. - e.
+Payments the MCO received for enhanced services and donations directly received by the MCO from members, the member's family or significant others as specified in Article VII.K.9, page 107. - f.
+Identified provider-preventable conditions, if any, as defined in Article I, Definitions. - g.
+The number of members who were forced to move from one community-based residential care facility to another, or from a community-based residential care facility to a nursing home, due to the member's lack of financial resources sufficient to meet the room and board costs.